-This is a kind of excerpt from a class I’m giving at AdeptiCon 2020.
-I’ll be critiquing miniatures I’ve painted throughout my career from beginner to advanced, terrible to award winning.
+This is an excerpt from a class I’ve been working on.
+In the class I critique miniatures I’ve painted throughout my career from beginner to advanced, terrible to award winning.
 I want to give people a better understanding of the terms we often use in critique, and to explore common issues in miniature painting with the aim of helping painters of all levels better assess and determine how to improve their own miniatures.
-If you’re attending AdeptiCon and are interested in attending this class, advance tickets are on sale until February 28, or you can show up at the class with ticket price in hand.
 I hope this also helps to illustrate some of the issues I outlined in my previous post Suggestions for Contest Entries, as I know people are already painting entries for this years ReaperCon MSP Open!

 On the left side of the above picture is my painted version of Beach Babe Libby.
 On the right is Eriu, Champion with Greatsword.
 They have a lot in common apart from wearing bikinis.
 Both are sculpted by the talented Kev White.
 I used a similar colour scheme on both – pale skin, and a triadic colour scheme of red-orange, green, and blue-violet.
 I painted both of them in 2003, only a few months in time apart.
 Both were painted with the same stock of paints and brushes.
 Whatever they have in common, I think most viewers would agree that Eriu is the better painted figure.
 But why is that?